We've done your homework for you: here are some of the best, most useful websites out there for writers.

 planet feels compelled to report their sales to Publishers Lunch.
 And by

-our agents’ profiles.
-Our AQ database only lists a "snapshot" of an agent's past sales history, and only books that have actually
+the way, our AQ database only lists a "snapshot" of an agent's sales history, both new deals and clients' books already published.

 Writer Beware